raokrutarth/FleetEnergyManagement/docs/Design.md

 - Flask & Python
   - Without Gunicorn, Golang would be a better candidate for a web server due to better parallel execution.
-  - Gorutines are multiplexed into a lower number of OS threads and use more optimezed stacks.
+  - Gorutines are multiplexed into a lower number of OS threads and use more optimized stacks.
 Therefore, there can be a higher number of gorutines compared to processes, which would allow more parallel processing.
   - Python sources are part of the deployment compared to Golang where a deployable binary can be compiled.
-Simplfying deployment.
+Simplifying deployment.

 - Lack of authentication
   - Other ships can update values for any ship.
 Authentication would enforce data integrity.

 - Scaling
   - Current API does not enforce data models.
 I.e. input data format and values do not conform to a pre-defined Class.
-Once data gets more complex, data validation becomes undesiribly complex without a pre-defined model.
+Once data gets more complex, data validation becomes undesirably complex without a pre-defined model.

 ## Assumptions

-- Verticle data scaling is more important that horizontal scaling.
+- Vertical data scaling is more important that horizontal scaling.
 I.e. more timestamps and values vs. more fields (e.g. ship type)

 - Data parsing & aggregation/disaggregation
   - When disaggregating energy data assume 0 for the time window where data is not reported.
   - Approx. conversion from power (kW) to energy (kWh) is acceptable.
-Therefore, when disaggregating power usage data, values are first averaged in 15 minute windows and then converted by multiplying (15/60) for time.
+Therefore, when disaggregating power usage data, values are first averaged in 15-minute windows and then converted by multiplying (15/60) for time.
   - When aggregating data, the 'right' interval of the 15-minute time window is used. (e.g. aggregating data for times 4:00, 4:05, 4:10 will be saved with timestamp 4:15.
 GET queries will serve the saved timestamps)

 ## Edge Cases